Skip to main content

 About Usagiya

-Beyond those verified details, this guide does not have confirmed information on Usagiya's service format, seating, payment methods, menu items, dietary accommodations, or take-out and delivery options.
-Treat any highly specific claims about how to order, what sells out, or what the shop specializes in as unverified unless you confirm them directly before visiting.
+Details on Usagiya's service format, seating, payment methods, menu items, dietary accommodations, or take-out and delivery options are not available.
+It's advisable to confirm any highly specific claims about how to order, what sells out, or what the shop specializes in directly before visiting.

 What to Expect Inside

-Specific operational details such as counter service, table service, reservations, wheelchair access, payment types, or the size of the selection are not part of the verified record provided here.
+Specific operational details such as counter service, table service, reservations, wheelchair access, payment types, or the size of the selection are not available.
 If any of those points matter to your visit, confirm them directly before making plans.

 How It Fits Among Food Options

-Because the verified data does not establish Usagiya's seating, service style, or menu format, it should not be compared too narrowly with dining-room experiences such as CRANE, Kuriya Kurogi, or da GIORGIO.
-The safest comparison is broad: Usagiya is a Tokyo venue with confirmed daytime hours, a ¥999 listed price, 2023 Tabelog 100 recognition in a sweets category.
+As Usagiya's seating, service style, or menu format are not specified, it should not be compared too narrowly with dining-room experiences such as CRANE, Kuriya Kurogi, or da GIORGIO.
+The safest comparison is broad: Usagiya is a Tokyo venue with daytime hours, a ¥999 listed price, 2023 Tabelog 100 recognition in a sweets category.

 When to Visit and What to Order

-Plan around the confirmed schedule: Usagiya is open from 9 AM to 6 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, closed on Wednesday.
-No verified lunch, dinner, reservation, sell-out, or late-day ordering policy is available here, so avoid building a visit around those assumptions without checking first.
+Plan around the schedule: Usagiya is open from 9 AM to 6 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, closed on Wednesday.
+Lunch, dinner, reservation, sell-out, or late-day ordering policies are not specified, so avoid building a visit around those assumptions without checking first.

-The verified data does not confirm specific dishes, menu structure, beverages, allergy information, or dietary options.
-The most grounded way to approach Usagiya is to check the current offering directly and use the verified price point and hours as your planning baseline.
+Specific dishes, menu structure, beverages, allergy information, or dietary options are not specified.
+The most grounded way to approach Usagiya is to check the current offering directly and use the price point and hours as your planning baseline.

 For more context on Tokyo dining, consult our full Tokyo restaurants guide.